edurange/edurange3/node/README.md

-This is a standalone / microservice style chat app for use the in the larger eduRange project.
-It is currently being developed for websocket connection with .csv logging.
+This was a standalone / microservice style chat app for use the in the larger eduRange project.
+It is currently being integrated into the main edurange3 new interface, and developed for websocket connection with .csv logging.

 *****
 Important correction / note on React "entry" :